Along Buffalo Bayou between Sabine Street and US 59

 The Buffalo Bayou trail system winds through this 23-acre waterfront destination that lies just east of Buffalo Bayou Park.
 Visitors will find stainless steel boat sculptures by Houston artist John Runnels at major park entrances, a canoe/kayak launch, and BBP’s signature Lunar Cycle Lighting.

 This historic park, created in 1899 by Mayor Sam Brashear, was originally landscaped like a Victorian village.
 Today it is home to The Heritage Society, an organization devoted to preserving a collection of Houston’s historic structures.
-Nine buildings have been restored and relocated to Sam Houston Park that together tell the story of a diverse range of Houstonians throughout the city’s past.
+Nine buildings have been restored and relocated to Sam Houston Park that together tell the story of Houstonians throughout the city’s past.

-This 22-acre park is the centerpiece of downtown’s Theater District and commemorates Houston’s 150th birthday in 1986.
+This 22-acre park is the centerpiece of downtown’s Theater District and commemorates Houston’s 150th birthday.
 Visitors can stroll along the promenade and take in the public art in the park, including artist Mel Chin’s monumental stainless steel pillars, Seven Wonders.

 A bronze statue of former Secretary of State James A. Baker III gazes from the Baker Common across Buffalo Bayou at a statue of former President George H.W.
 Bush.
 North Carolina sculptor Chas Fagan created both statues.